BrunoWei/wm_demo_01/readme.txt

 Hello, git!
 Now i understand how stage works!
 Git track changes.
 My stupid boss still prefers SVN.Git is very awesome!
-Haha...now i know how to create and switch to a new branch!Cool...
+Haha...now i know how to create and switch to a new branch!Let me try this again!
+It's really amazing.